saleae/gitbook-articles/what-is-a-logic-analyzer.md

 ### Why Would You Need a Logic Analyzer?

-Oscilloscopes can measure digital signals in much the same way but are limited by the number of channels available.
+Oscilloscopes can measure digital signals in a similar fashion to logic analyzers but are limited by the number of channels available.
 An oscilloscope is the right tool for measuring how the voltage between two points in a circuit varies or fluctuates over time.
 However, logic analyzers can be extremely useful for testing, debugging, and characterizing digital circuits with several advantages over oscilloscopes:

  * More channels than an oscilloscope
  * Characterize the output of a digital circuit (e.g. FPGAs)
- * Debug complex embedded firmware by toggling general purpose input/output \(GPIO\) pins
+ * Debug complex embedded firmware by toggling general purpose input/output (GPIO) pins
  * Quickly measure and decode various digital protocols
- * PC-based logic analyzers can be great for debugging in the field
+ * PC-based logic analyzers can be great for debugging in the field due to their small size and portability

 Looking for some logic analyzers?
 Check out the intuitive, PC-based [logic analyzers by Saleae](https://www.saleae.com/).